 A native of Phoenixville, Pa., a suburb of Philadelphia, Devlin has covered high-school sports in Colorado for 40 years through newspapers, television, magazines and the Internet.
 A former participant in four prep sports at St. Pius X High School in Pottstown, Pa., began his role as Sports Information Specialist at Mullen in 2017 and has been inducted into various scholastic halls of fame and won numerous writing awards.
 Devlin occupies the only full-time sports-information position at a high school in the state.
 Also a contributor to other media outlets in the Denver area as well as other spots in Colorado that helps promote Mullen athletics, his goal is to turn the Mullen Broadcasting Network (MBN) into a class within the curriculum, to expand the network and website, and ensure it’s a student-run operation.

 Our Mustangs teams have won 79 State Championships, placing Mullen third in all-time Colorado history entering the 2019-20 school year!

 Boys Track and Field - Class 4a Boys Golf - Class 4A

 Girls Basketball - Class 4A Girls Golf - Class 4A Girls Soccer - Class 4A Girls Track and Field - Class 4A

-Data for State championships is gathered from the following sources: predominately published issues of the Rocky Mountain News and Denver Post.
+Data for State championships is gathered from the following sources: predominately published issues of the Rocky Mountain News and The Denver Post.
 Several out-of-town newspapers were also used for additional or missing information from the News or Post.
-Website information from the Colorado High School Activities Association was used whenever available.